-Former Swisse Wellness managing director Michael Saba has sold a Clifton Hill investment he bought just two years ago.
+Former Swisse Wellness managing director Michael Saba has sold a Clifton Hill investment after two years.

 The former Thrifty Link Hardware store at 15-33 Queens Parade traded after an auction last Friday.

-The 1540 square metre plot is within a popular retail strip – near one of the country’s only heritage-listed McDonald’s restaurants (the c1937 jazz moderne former United Kingdom Hotel, pictured, below).
+The 1540 square metre plot is within a popular retail strip – near one of the country’s only heritage-listed McDonald’s restaurants (the c1937 former United Kingdom Hotel).

 A multi-level office could replace 15-33 Queens Parade given its Commercial 2 zoning.

-However, a proposed planning amendment (C421) to be heard on Monday August 12 could see it gazetted Commercial 1, which would allow residential.
+However, a proposed planning amendment (C421) to be heard on August 12 could see it gazetted Commercial 1, allowing residential (story continues below).

-Mr Saba reportedly bought the building to owner-occupy as a chocolate making retailer.
+Mr Saba reportedly bought the building to occupy as a chocolatier.

-He unsuccessfully offered it for sale a year ago.
+It was unsuccessfully offered for sale a year ago.

-About $1 billion is reported to have gone to Stephen Ring, whose father founded Swisse Wellness (formerly known as Suisse).
+About $1b is reported to have gone to Stephen Ring whose father founded Swisse Wellness (formerly known as Suisse).